30 Minute HIIT on a Lateral Elliptical Machine

-Our last few articles have focused on providing you with information about your Heart Rate. (if you are anxious to see the workout plan, click here).
-We hope you had an opportunity to use them to determine your target Heart Rate.
+Our last few articles have focused on providing you with information about your Heart Rate.
+Now we want to share our HIIT Lateral Elliptical Workout (if you are anxious to see the workout plan, click here).
+We hope you had an opportunity to determine your target Heart Rate from the previous articles.
 If not, the Charts by age are provided in these articles:

 - The Importance of Knowing Your Heart Rate – here we provide a Target Heart Rate Chart by Age and a Resting Heart Rate Chart along with highlighting some of the benefits of knowing your heart rate.